data-integrations/change-data-capture/docs/CDCDatabase-streamingsource.md

 **Kafka Topic**: Name of the topic to which Golden Gate publishes the DDL and DML changes.

 **Default Initial Offset**: The default initial offset to read from.
-An offset of -2 means the smallest offset.
+An offset of -2 means the smallest offset (the beginning of the topic).
-An offset of -1 means the latest offset.
+An offset of -1 means the latest offset (the end of the topic).
 Defaults to -1.
 Offsets are inclusive.
 If an offset of 5 is used, the message at offset 5 will be read.

 **Max Rate Per Partition**: Max number of records to read per second per partition.
 0 means there is no limit.